A deep version of King's Blue, lovely sky blue qualities, straight out of the tube on your palette it is like squashing little lumps of summer sky.

-This name was given by English manufacturers to Smalt, a Cobalt based pigment which was used in the 16th-17th centuries as a cheaper alternative to Lapis Lazuli.
-Unfortunately Smalt was very prone to fade into a light grey, as some Veronese skies demonstrate.
-But the introduction of Ultramarine made it obsolete, and so we can offer a completely reliable substitute blend which evokes the aerial effects of the great Venetian decorators.
+The name was given by English manufacturers to Smalt, a Cobalt-based pigment which was used in the 16th-17th centuries as a cheaper alternative to Lapis Lazuli.
+Unfortunately, some smalt based paints were prone to fade into a light grey, as some Veronese skies demonstrate.

 Technical Overview